willholsten/carmichael-kingham-co/content/blogPosts/we_spoke_with_farmers_guide_about_using_apps_to_take_the_stress_out_of_bookkeeping.md

 ---
-title: "We spoke with Farmers Guide about using apps to take the stress out of bookkeeping "
+title: "We spoke with Farmers Guide about taking the stress out of bookkeeping "
 date: 2020-07-16T14:23:27.205Z
 image: /static/cms/neil-soni-6wdruk7bvte-unsplash_1_.jpg
 summary: As well as providing tax and accountancy advice we aim to reduce the